nvms/wingman/README.md

 | Modify | Makes changes to the selected code |
 | Chat | Chat with only the selected code as context. |
 | Question | Asks a question about the selected code |

-## TODO

-- `CallbackType.Buffer` doesn't do anything at the moment.
-The desired behavior is to stick all generated code blocks into a panel at the end of the response, and stick a "copy" button above each block.